rust-lang/cargo/src/doc/src/getting-started/first-steps.md

 ```

 We’re passing `--bin` because we’re making a binary program: if we
-were making a library, we’d leave it off.
+were making a library, we’d pass `--lib`.

 Let’s check out what Cargo has generated for us: